Washington University Medical Center

 St. Louis Children’s Hospital

 St. Louis Children’s Hospital (SLCH) is ranked among the best children’s hospitals in the country by U.S. News & World Report, and consistently in the top 5 by Parents Magazine.
 Founded in 1879 as a 15 bed hospital, SLCH is the oldest pediatric hospital west of the Mississippi River and the 7th oldest in the United States.
 It is one of two regional pediatric hospitals in St. Louis.
 The hospital has a floor dedicated to Neurology and Neuro-surgical patients.
-It is currently undergoing a significant expansion as part of the Campus Renewal Project.
+The hospital recently completed a significant expansion as part of the Campus Renewal Project.

 - Employees: 3,334